lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 Additionally it is proposed that TopUpGateway contract **can be paused via the `CircuitBreaker`** mechanism to provide emergency control.

 If it becomes necessary to temporarily stop top-ups (e.g., during a hard fork), this can be achieved operationally.
 Since top-ups are permissioned (i.e., only the Depositor Bot is authorized), the bot can simply be stopped as a precautionary measure.

-#### Possible top-up issue mitigation

-It is proposed that the `topUp` method be restricted by role, and that this role be granted to the Depositor Bot.

-Role-based restriction allows protection against potential over-deposits and reduces the risk of imbalances between validators.

-**1. Incorrect handling of pending deposits and potential over-deposits**

-To keep the system practical and avoid prohibitive proof sizes, the proposed design does not require the TopUpGateway to verify pending deposits via proofs.
-Instead, it relies on an authorized Depositor Bot to provide this data.

-If pending deposits exist in the queue but are not supplied to the TopUpGateway, a validator may temporarily receive more ETH than necessary.
-Any excess will eventually be skimmed to the validator’s withdrawal credentials.

-**2. Unnecessary top-ups to soon-to-be-consolidated validators**

-The authorized Depositor Bot is responsible for ensuring that a validator is not involved in consolidation — either as a source or a target.
-In particular, it must verify that the validator is not referenced in `pending_consolidations` as a target, and that no related consolidation requests are currently being processed by the Lido consolidation workflow (waiting in the `ConsolidationBus` contract) or are waiting in the EL consolidation queue.

-**3. Increased imbalance between validator cohorts**

-For modules that support `0x02` keys, the Depositor Bot should maintain a sufficient number of top-up–eligible validators so that a meaningful portion of the ETH buffer can be utilized immediately, without waiting until the validator becomes active.

-If the Depositor Bot incorrectly prioritizes top-ups over initial deposits and exhausts the current set of top-up–eligible validators, the system may temporarily have no eligible validators available and will be forced to wait for new validators to be activated.

-**4. Incorrect top-up distribution**

-Top-ups might be distributed evenly across partially funded validators, which could negatively impact the protocol APR.

-This risk is mitigated by the depositor bot logic: the depositor bot always prioritizes topping up the oldest validators.
-Additionally, consolidation is not expected to introduce issues, as node operators are assumed to consolidate validators up to the MaxEB threshold.

-**Top-up Monitoring**
-Any occurrence of an excessive top-up will be detected by existing monitoring and treated as an incident: the authorized top-up actors (e.g., the Depositor Bot) will be paused and promptly adjusted.
-Due to the automatic skimming mechanism, the impact of such events is expected to be minor.

 ### Staking Router